Graz city trip

 In a secluded river valley, between the steamy slopes of the nearby mountains, is the Stübing open-air museum.
 Around a hundred historic buildings (from 1452) make up the heritage collection.

 A small school, a shop, the church and the homes vividly tell a story of a time when electricity and running water were unheard of.
-Between the ancient wooden buildings, one gets a sense of how difficult life must have been in this bygone era.
+Between the ancient wooden buildings, one understands how difficult life must have been in this bygone era.

 Address: Enzenbach 32, 8114 Stübing